 Modern Slavery Statement — Flat Clearance Covent Garden Commitment

-Team on site for clearance work in Covent Garden Flat Clearance Covent Garden is committed to preventing modern slavery and human trafficking in all areas of our operations.
+A green plastic wheeled rubbish bin with a closed lid is positioned on a paved surface in an outdoor setting.
+The bin has a textured surface with vertical ridges along its sides and is fitted with four small caster wheels, two visible in the image.
+It is located on a concrete or tarmac area near a curb, with a metal fence and a park or garden with grass and trees in the background.
+The fence features vertical black bars with stone or concrete posts.
+The surrounding environment appears damp, possibly after rain, with overcast lighting creating a neutral, subdued atmosphere.
+The image is typical of waste collection points used by rubbish removal services like Flat Clearance Covent Garden, serving residential or commercial areas in central London.
+The scene emphasizes cleanliness and the everyday occurrence of rubbish disposal, fitting within the context of waste management and clearance services in the local area.
+Flat Clearance Covent Garden is committed to preventing modern slavery and human trafficking in all areas of our operations.
 This Modern Slavery Statement sets out our zero-tolerance approach, the practical steps we take to assess and manage modern slavery risk in our services and supply chain, and the mechanisms by which concerns can be raised and addressed.
 We recognise the responsibility that comes with operating a local removal and clearance service and the importance of ethical labour practices across every stage of a disposal, clearance or move.

 We enforce a strict zero-tolerance policy on all forms of forced labour, coercion and exploitation.
 As a provider of Covent Garden flat clearance and related services, we require that all staff, contractors and sub-contractors adhere to our standards.
 Our policy states that no person should be employed under conditions of debt bondage, withheld pay, restrictive movement or any situation where consent is absent or secured by threats.
 Everyone engaged by our company must be treated with dignity and fairness.